z624755395/mas_aas/README.md

 ## Background
-In this project, Eclipse Basyx SDK is used.
+In this project, Eclipse Basyx SDK and JADE are used.
 The documentation of Eclipse Basyx: https://wiki.eclipse.org/BaSyx Agents are implemented using Jade(JAVA Agent DEvelopment Framework) The website of Jade:https://jade.tilab.com/